-Where you have indicated CTU involvement a letter of confirmation from the Director should be supplied for a submission to be complete.
+Where you have indicated CTU involvement, a letter of confirmation from the Director should be supplied for a submission to be complete.
 The supporting letter should be attached with your application submission.

-C19 Is the research multi-centred?
+C20 Is the research multi-centre/-site?

-Please state if the research will take place in more than one centre, yes or no. If yes, please list suggested sites and outline discussions/agreements held at site level to date.
+Please state if the research will take place in more than one centre/site, yes or no. If yes, please list suggested sites and outline discussions / agreements held at site level to date.

-C20 Wider context - links to other organisations
+C21 Wider context - links to other organisations

 Where appropriate, you are expected to engage with relevant Health and Care Research Wales infrastructure groups.
-This will include any proposed engagement with SAIL databank and Health and Care Economics Cymru.
 We are keen to learn about the benefits you have identified as a result of such collaboration.
 Please provide as much detail as you can.